create gui to access datalogger program

 So far I haven't seen any problems related to the OS update - monitoring, changing sensor sampling rates, and spanTodt still work.
 But as I don't see the older OSes being offered as downloads, it may be good for Dan to stay on the older OS for awhile until I've tested this more extensively.

-#8 Updated by Derik Barseghian almost 8 years ago
+#8 Updated by Derik Barseghian about 8 years ago

 At r27575, on Site Import and site layout execution, the span-default active program is fetched from the logger, and is put into a Datalogger actor parameter as Fixed (read-only) text.
 The issue with the span fileUpload process not always working remains, and so for now a couple tries are made before giving up.
 Site import is now slower because of program retrieval (esp. if retries occur), but I think it's worth it.